alexylon/Ferrocrypt/README.md

 In order to encrypt or decrypt a file you need only a pair of PEM keys - a public one for encrypting and a private one for decrypting.
 For testing purposes you could use the included `.pem` keys in `/key_examples`.

+The code is separated in two projects - `crypto-cli` and `crypto-lib` - the latter can be used independently as a library.

 #### When encrypting the tool: